collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 This is why the pull request instructions are different.

 As a DjangoCon US website maintainer, we are able to fetch updates made to the DjangoCon US website repo into a hidden folder named .git in our local development environment.
-These updates will include branches made directly to the DjangoCon US website, but they will not include branches made through a fork, because they come from outside of the origin.
+These updates will include branches made directly to the DjangoCon US website repo, but they will not include branches made through a fork, because they come from outside of the origin.

 Branches made through a fork need to be pulled individually into our local development environment.